-Which type of vegetation can you work on with this machine?
+Which type of vegetation can you work on with this battery hedge trimmer?

-This machine is an ideal tool for tackling medium-sized domestic bushes, including with those dense vegetation.
+This hedge trimmer is an ideal tool for tackling medium-sized domestic bushes, including with those dense vegetation.

 What should I do when it is not being used?

-During the times when it is not being used, we recommend you remove the battery from the machine, clean the teeth of the cutting element and place the machine in a safe place, ensuring you protect the blade when in the storage area.
+During the times when it is not being used, we recommend you remove the battery from the machine, clean the teeth of the cutting element and place the battery hedge trimmer in a safe place, ensuring you protect the blade when in the storage area.

 Do the cutting blades need maintenance or sharpening?